Dhruvacube/research-portfolio/_pages/cv.md

 ---
-layout: cv
+layout: page
-permalink: /cv/
+permalink: /assets/pdf/resume.pdf
-title: CV
+title: "Redirecting you to the CV document"
+description: "Redirecting you to the CV document."
-nav: true
+redirect: true
-nav_order: 5
-cv_pdf: resume.pdf
-description: Explore my qualifications and experience in more detail.
-toc:
-  sidebar: left
 ---